-Before you perform a system migration, you need to assess your service contents, the time required for migration, and related costs, and create a migration plan accordingly.
-This topic describes the key assessment factors that you need to consider when planning a system migration.
+Before you start to migrate your servers, you must evaluate your services, the time required for migration, and related costs to develop an appropriate migration plan.
+This topic describes the major factors that you need to evaluate.

-- Kernel version: CentOS/Red Hat 5 or later, Ubuntu 10 or later, and Windows Server 2003 or later.
-If your kernel version is earlier than the preceding versions listed, you need to upgrade your kernel to a supported version.
+- Kernel version: CentOS 5 or later, Red Hat 5 or later, Ubuntu 10 or later, or Windows Server 2003 or later.
+If your kernel version is earlier than the preceding versions listed, you must upgrade your kernel to a supported version.

 - Virtualized driver: The KVM virtio driver must be installed.

-- Service software: For Linux systems, rsync is required and curl is recommended.
-For Windows systems, the Volume Shadow Services (VSSs) must be operating properly.
+- Required services and software: For Linux systems, rsync is required and curl is recommended.
+For Windows systems, the Volume Shadow Copy Service (VSS) must be operating properly.

-- Grand Unified Bootloader (GRUB): For operating systems with earlier kernel versions, such as CentOS/Red Hat 5 and Debian 7, GRUB must be upgraded to V1.99 or later.
+- Grand Unified Bootloader (GRUB): For operating systems with earlier kernel versions such as CentOS 5, Red Hat 5, and Debian 7, GRUB must be upgraded to V1.99 or later.

-- Service suspension: If you are running large service applications, such as Oracle, SQLServer, MongoDB, MySQL, and Docker databases, we recommend that you suspend them before performing the service migration.
-If such service applications cannot be suspended, we recommend that you exclude the corresponding data directories from being migrated, and then synchronize the database data after the server migration is completed.
+- Service suspension: If you are running large service applications such as Oracle, SQL Server, MongoDB, MySQL, and Docker databases, we recommend that you suspend them before starting the migration.
+If such service applications cannot be suspended, we recommend that you exclude the corresponding data directories from the migration, and then wait until the server migration is complete to synchronize the databases.

-- Large data volume: If there are a massive number of data files, we recommend that you migrate only the server application environment, and then decide whether to migrate these data files by using a physical connection or Lightning Cube for faster transfer.
+- Large data volume: If there is a large number of data files, we recommend that you migrate only the server application environment.
+You can then evaluate whether to migrate the files through a leased line or Data Transport for faster transfer speeds.

-- Software licensing: You need to assess whether the software that must be licensed in the source system requires a new license after migration.
+- Software licensing: You must evaluate whether licensed software in the source system will require a new license after migration.

-- Network configuration: The Internet IP address changes after migration.
-You need to assess whether this will affect the original services.
+- Network configuration: The public IP address changes after migration.
+You must evaluate whether this will affect the original services.

-You need to assess the network transfer mode required for the server system to be migrated.
+You need to evaluate the network transfer mode required for the server system to be migrated.

 - Data transfer